hspurlock/gitea-local/README.md

     podman-compose up -d
     ```

 The runner will automatically register and start accepting jobs.
-The runner is configured to trust the self-signed certificate used by Gitea.
+The runner is configured to:
+- Trust the self-signed certificate when communicating with Gitea
+- Mount the certificate into CI/CD job containers so they can also make HTTPS requests to Gitea
+- Work with Podman's socket for container management

 ## Data Persistence